F-I-D-O/Manuals/manuals/LaTeX/Latex manual.md

-# Custom commands
+# Custom commands and variables
 [wiki](https://en.wikibooks.org/wiki/LaTeX/Macros)

-Basic syntax for defining a new command is:
+Basic syntax for defining a new command or variable is:
 ```latex
 \newcommand{\<command name>}[<number of arguments>]{<command definition>}
 ```